greenbackdev/soc_targets_europe/README.md

 ### Ensemble modelling and methods comparison

-To compute the refrence values using the four methods (Natural References per Pedoclimate, Data-driven Reciprocal Modelling, Carbon Landscape Zones and MaOM capacity), compute the ensemble modelling (median of the first three methods) and produce the corresponding maps, type:
+To compute the refrence values using the three methods (Natural References per Pedoclimate, Data-driven Reciprocal Modelling, and Carbon Landscape Zones), compute the ensemble modelling (median of the three methods) and produce the corresponding maps, type:

 ```
 make run_ensemble